Blue/Green Deployment Testing¶

 - Reduce the impact on continuously running Flink statements: do not redeploy them when not necessary

-- Avoid redeploying stateful processing with big state to construct
+- Avoid redeploying stateful processing with big state to construct when not necessary

 Context¶

-In a classical blue-green deployment for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data products, switches to new content.
+In a classical blue-green deployment, for ETL jobs, the CI/CD process updates everything and once the batch is done, the consumer of the data products, switches to new content.
 The following figure illustrates this approach at a high level:

 Blue is the production, Green is the new logic to deploy

-The processing includes reloading the data from the CDC output topics (clone topics), using S3 Sink Connector to new bucket folders, then re-run the batch processing to create the bronze, silver and gold records for consumption by the query engine to serve data to the business intelligence dashboard.
-When the blue data set is ready the query engine uses another location.
+- re-run the batch processing to create the bronze, silver and gold records for consumption by the query engine to serve data to the business intelligence dashboard.

-While in real-time processing the concept of blue-green deployment should be limited to the Flink pipeline impacted, as presented in the pipeline management chapter.
+While in real-time processing the concept of blue-green deployment should only be limited to the Flink pipeline impacted, as presented in the pipeline management chapter.

-The following figure illustrates Flink statements processing data across source, intermediate, and fact tables.
-Raw data originates from Change Data Capture on a transactional database or from event-driven microservices utilizing the transactional outbox pattern.
-Given the volume of data injected into these raw topics and the necessity of retaining historical data for extended periods, these topics should be rarely re-created.
+On the left side, Raw data originates from Change Data Capture of a transactional database or from event-driven microservices utilizing the transactional outbox pattern.
+Given the volume of data injected into these raw topics and the need to retain historical data for extended periods, these topics should be rarely re-created.

 Git flow process¶

-As an example, the new code release goal is to modify only the purple statements and redeploy them as part of a blue-green deployment.
 The general strategy for query evolution involves replacing the existing statement and its corresponding tables with a new statement and new tables.
-A straightforward approach is to use a release branch for a short time period, modify the purple Flink statements, and then deploy those statements to development, testing, staging, environments.
-Once validated, these statements can be merged into the main
+A straightforward approach is to use a release branch for a short time period, modify the purple Flink statements, and then deploy those statements to the development, staging environments.
+Once validated, these statements can be merged into the main branch where production deploymment may be done.

-branch.
 The gitflow process may look like:

-- main Branch: This branch always reflects the production-ready, stable code.
+- main branch: This branch always reflects the production-ready, stable code.
 Only thoroughly tested and finalized code is merged into

-.
+develop.
 This branch allows for final testing, bug fixes, and release-specific tasks without interrupting the ongoing development work in develop. - Finalizing the Release: Only bug fixes and necessary adjustments are made on the

-branch.
+releasebranch.
 New feature development is strictly avoided. -

 Merging and Tagging: Once the release branch is stable and ready for production deployment, it's merged into two places:

-: The release branch is also merged back into develop to ensure that any bug fixes or changes made during the release preparation are incorporated into the ongoing development work.
+main: The release branch is merged into main, effectively updating the production-ready code with the new release.develop: The release branch is also merged back into develop to ensure that any bug fixes or changes made during the release preparation are incorporated into the ongoing development work.

 -